techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 $ make image file=my-image-file.png
 ```

+#### Header images

-Each post has an optional header image, specified by the `image:` field.
+Every post should include a header image, which is specified by the `image:` field in the front matter.

 - `file` **(required, string)** specifies the filename only. (example: `vol-1-issue-1-header.jpg`)